 Another great way to recycle foam packaging is to use it as a drainage layer in non-edible potted plants or seedlings.
 Foam is an effective and inexpensive alternative drainage solution for potted plants that prevents excess moisture from causing root rot.

 Typically, gardeners use pebbles or gravel, which causes potted plants to become much heavier and harder to work with when repotting.
 Styrofoam, on the other hand, is very lightweight and a great way to create space between seedlings and plants.

 To implement this method, poke a few holes in the bottom and cover the foam with soil.
 For larger plants, break the styrofoam packaging into chunks to fill the bottom of the pot or cut out pieces that fit into the plant space, then cover them with potting mix.

 While styrofoam is lightweight and beneficial to gardening, you must remember to use it for non-edible plants only.
-If you recycle styrofoam packaging in this manner for edible plants, the food produced will become contaminated.
+If you recycle foam packaging in this manner for edible plants, the food produced will become contaminated.

-#3 – Combine With Acetone to Make Glue
+3. Combine with Acetone to Make Glue

 Creating your glue at home using acetone is not just a great way for how to dispose of styrofoam packaging.
 It is also surprisingly effective and inexpensive.
 To make a batch of this DIY adhesive, soak styrofoam pieces in acetone for up to three minutes before removing them and allowing them to dry.

 This simple process creates a glue that bonds most porous materials, such as cardstock, craft foam, paper, and wood.
 Although it might take a bit of experimenting, the time spent creating this homemade glue will allow you to dispose of styrofoam whenever needed.

 As with any DIY project that involves chemicals, there are some precautions you need to take.
 Be sure you have safety glasses, masks, gloves, and a well-ventilated area before you recycle your foam packaging using this method.